 Cannot enroll in lower division classes during Advance Registration.
-Lower division classes will need to be added Monday, August 15 through Monday, September 12.
+Lower division classes will need to be starting on the first day of instruction for the term.

 Matriculated SJSU students cannot concurrently enroll in Open University.

 Matriculated students are those who have been admitted to SJSU as regular students for the current semester or were registered as matriculated students in at least one of the two previous semesters and did not graduate.
 This policy does not apply to disqualified students.